dcunited001/dcunited001.github.io/_drafts/2016-08-17-from-the-parapets-of-alexandria-ethics-of-censorship.md

       technology enables cheap solutions, once we build it out, we shouldn't actually need much of anything.
       - this is problematic for it's own reasons...

 - (i have a real tendency to get off track. do i really need to move towards this?)

+# Reasons/Analysis For Factions Wanting Censorship

+- to prevent technological disaster
+  - by assessing capabilities of people
+- to prevent/control the spread of info
+  - particularly that which may undermine social institutions
+  - to prevent hysteria in the middle of a crisis
+- to isolate people by controlling the social connections b/w people
+  - managing HUMINT networks
+- managing SIGINT/MASINT networks & data flow
+  - control over the design of UI/UX interactions can enable accumulation of more useful data.
+  - reactive/proactive SIGINT & MASINT
+    - implying the use of social media & SEO
+- for general social engineering
+  - to encourage people to access some topics over others
+  - to encourage some behaviors and discourage others
+  - to cull out specific cultural artifacts
+- to totally lock down access to information sources
+  - to monitor

+### (Profit & Market/IP control)

+### (censorship for safety & tech)

 After VR evolves into AR and machine-learning has been patented to death, the next opportunities are found in biotechnology, genomic data